+[1]These components reflect the framework of a Participatory Governance Assessment (PGA) developed with assistance from the UN-REDD Programme to assess forest governance structures at the provincial level.
+See also: Rey, D., Roberts, J., Korwin, S., Rivera, L., & Ribet, U. (2013) A Guide to Understanding and Implementing the UNFCCC, ClientEarth, London, United Kingdom.

+[2] The Constitution of Viet Nam (2013) Articles 50 & 53

+[3] Forestry Development Strategy in the 2021-2030 period, with a vision to 2050

 B2.1.
 How does Viet Nam's National REDD+ Programme define rule of law?

 B2.1.1.
 Definition of rule of law

-Parameter type: Address

-Data type: Narrative text

 In the Vietnamese context, the term “rule of law” means that law is the main tool to govern society and all individuals and organisations must respect the law.
 In the context of REDD+, all public agencies are expected to act in accordance with their legal mandates and to follow the rules of behaviour established in Viet Nam’s legal framework.
 Article 2 of the Constitution of Viet Nam (2013) regulates the rule of law in the country.
-Comment for VNFOREST/MARD: This parameter was not included in original work on the SIS, such as the PLR review or the information needs.
-This is probably because the parameter is really only about ‘addressing’; it would be hard to demonstrate respect.
-However, it is in the clarification and the SOI, and therefore we have included it here for consistency and completeness.

 B2.2.
 How does Viet Nam's National REDD+ Programme ensure that rights to land and forest land are recognised and protected?

 In the context of REDD+ in Viet Nam, this safeguard element means that there is a clear regulatory framework defining ownership, management, access to and use of forests, which is implemented in practice towards achieving reduced deforestation and forest degradation and enhancement of forest carbon stocks.
 Governance arrangements are expected to be appropriate, fair and equitable, ensuring that poor and vulnerable forest-dependent communities in particular are not further marginalised nor excluded from lands and forest lands and are enabled to access benefits from forests.

 B2.2.1.
 Policies, laws and regulations on rights to land and forest land